How the ‘Stranger Things’ series finale turned the Upside Down ‘Rightside Up’

 There were also some delicious needle drops, the most prominent being two Prince megahits “When Doves Cry” and “Purple Rain.”

-After this strange year, making sure everyone got their happy ending on “Stranger Things” was more than welcome.
+After this strange year, making sure everyone got their happy ending on “Stranger Things” was a good thing.

 The-CNN-Wire